Skoffie/dsti-mlops-2021-spring/03_testing/README.md

   - exercises (start with this one): `testing_initial.ipynb`
   - solutions (check out if you're stuck): `testing_final.ipynb`
 - dataset: `wine_synthetic.csv`
-- install: `pip install -U pytest`, `pip install pandas-profiling`, `pip install ipywidgets`, `pip install ipytest` (the last one you need only if you want to run pytest in a notebook)
+- install: `pip install -U pytest`, `pip install pandas-profiling` (if it doesn't work, try `conda install -c conda-forge pandas-profiling`), `pip install ipywidgets`, `pip install ipytest` (the last one you need only if you want to run pytest in a notebook)

 **Instructions:**